GabrielNixon/HMMRNN/results/real_data/comparison.md

-# SeriesHMM TinyMoA vs TinyRNN — Responsibility Comparison
+# SeriesHMM TinyMoA vs TinyRNN

 This note condenses figures under `results/real_data/demo_fig` to show how the hybrids behave internally on the demo real-data run.
 Each section embeds the generated SVG and highlights slide-ready takeaways.